Cavaliers coach Tyronn Lue has his Nebraska jersey retired

 ''Biggest thing was to come up with a win last night to make this night even better,'' Lue said. ''Just a special honor to be here.''

-Lue played for the Huskers from 1995-98 under Danny Nee and said Nebraska was ''where I grew as a man and became who I am today.''
+Lue played for the Huskers from 1995-98 and said Nebraska was ''where I grew as a man and became who I am today.''

 Lue said he's impressed with the facilities upgrades in recent years and the team's new venue, Pinnacle Bank Arena.
 He said he's eager to help Miles in any way needed to help build the program.